 The Airport is committed to achieving sustainable growth.
-It has adopted an Environmental Management Strategy (EMS) that includes a range of policies and operating procedures that address issues such as noise, air quality and a Waste Management Minimisation Strategy (see Chapter 4).
+It has adopted an Environmental Management Strategy (EMS) that includes a range of policies and operating procedures that address issues such as noise, air quality, waste minimisation, and energy saving (see Chapter 4).